Angel Batista: Dexter: New Blood

 In "Runaway", it is revealed that between the end of the original series and New Blood that Batista has been promoted to the Captain of Homicide of the Miami Metro Police Department.
 He attends a conference in New York City attended by Iron Lake Police Department Chief Angela Bishop (Julia Jones).
 Batista tells Angela about Dexter Morgan and his son, Harrison – unaware that Angela's boyfriend, "Jim Lindsay", is in fact Dexter living under another identity, and that she has met Harrison.
 Batista's story makes Angela suspicious, and ultimately leads to her discovering her boyfriend's true identity.

 In the series finale, "Sins of the Father", Batista is contacted by Bishop, who suspects Dexter of being the Bay Harbor Butcher, and sends him a picture of her and Morgan together dated a month prior.
 Batista realizes that Dexter is alive and heads to Iron Lake with LaGuerta's old files on the Butcher case.
-However, his arrival in the town is never shown, as the show ends before he gets there.
+His arrival in the town is never shown, as the show ends before he gets there.

+Dexter: Resurrection

+As Dexter recovers from his near-fatal shooting and a ten week coma, Batista visits him in the hospital and the two are reunited for the first time in ten years.
+Batista reveals that the next day after the shooting Angela had recanted her allegations, ultimately clearing Dexter of the murders that he was accused of in Iron Lake.
+Although glad that Dexter is still alive, Batista is now suspicious that his former best friend really is the Bay Harbor Butcher.
+Batista has Dexter legally declared alive again and searches for him after Dexter flees from the hospital upon learning that his son Harrison had committed a murder in New York City with Dexter's MO.
+After learning that Dexter is in New York City, Batista announces to Joey Quinn and Vince Masuka that he intends to retire to chase after something that has been haunting him.
+Batista tracks down the car Dexter stole and learns it was sold by the latter's son, Harrison, now a hotel employee.
+Batista reunites with him and after learning that Harrison does not know Dexter survived, pretends Dexter is deceased to get him to reveal whether he was the Bay Harbor Butcher.
+Harrison's coworker Elsa unintentionally reveals to Batista there was a murder at the hotel, the killing of rapist Ryan Foster, and Batista visits the New York City Police Department (NYPD) to assist Detective Claudette Wallace.
+Batista meets with Harrison again and makes clear his suspicion that Harrison killed Ryan.
+Harrison brushes him off, and Batista expresses his hope that he does not become like his father.